plauti/DC-CSV-to-DCJob/README.md

 filename << The CSV File with the actial duplicate data sourceobject << The object type of the master records.
 This is in Key form.
 So 003 for Contact, 001 for Account, 00Q Lead. matchobject << The object type of the ToMerge records.
 This is in Key form.
-So 003 for Contact, 001 for Account, 00Q Lead.
+So 003 for Contact, 001 for Account, 00Q Lead. masterformerge << Sets the master record to be the master in the merge, no values are taken from the ToMerge records.
+Only the related records are reparented.
+If value is false, DC merge rules are applied.
 ```

 ## Duplicate File